 All the forces and phenomenon in nature were part of the Creator's plan.

 Thus, human behavior must be in alignment with the larger order of the universe.
 Nature was not random nor irrational.

 A strong moral/ethical character was borne into humans as part of Divine Order.

 All people were created equal.

 Understanding the Divine is an act of personal conscience, not to be imposed by any single organized religion.
+But religion is essential to keeping a strong, moral social structure.

-Integrating Divine Order, Reason, and Log will help in the next principle.137
+Integrating Divine Order, Reason, and Ethics will help in realization of the next principle.